ppsdo/Crops-Solver/README.md

 [CVXPY](https://www.cvxpy.org/) and [a spreadsheet solver](https://help.libreoffice.org/latest/en-US/text/scalc/01/solver.html) were used to solve this optimization problem with very similar answers.

 Additionally, the provided answers from the spreadsheet solver constrained the purchases from the first month to be integers.
-This change the optimal value from ~$300k to $200k, suggesting that the linear program may not be a good approximation of the problem.
+This change the optimal value from ~$3 million to $2 million, suggesting that the linear program may not be a good approximation of the problem.

 # Next Steps
 - Constrain to integers